 Publicly archived mailing lists are critical to the operation of the Apache Software Foundation (ASF) and to our many Apache Projects.
-Apache projects use mailing lists to coordinate development of the software and administration of the organization.
+Apache projects use mailing lists to coordinate development of their software and administer their organization.
 Mailing lists also serve as a primary support channel where users can help each other learn to use the software.

 Note that some Apache mailing lists are not public; they are often but not always named private@.
-Be sure not to take emails from private discussions or mailing lists into a public forum or list unless there is agreement of all parties.
+Be sure not to take emails from private discussions or mailing lists into a public forum or list unless there is agreement by all parties to the conversation.